INTERNATIONAL ASSOCIATION OF FIREFIGHTERS (IAFF)

 Shift Trade

-18.1 Personnel shall have the option to trade shifts or portions of shifts when it does not interfere with the operation of the Fire Department.
-Shift trades are an agreement between two employees of like rank and are done on a voluntary basis.
-Shift trades shall result in no additional cost to the City nor interfere with the operation of the Department as determined by the Fire Chief or designee.
-The City has an obligation to track shift trades that may result in pay differential issues and as required by the Fair Labor Standards Act.
+18.1 Personnel shall have the option to trade full or portions of shifts when it does not interfere with the operation of the department.
+Shift trades are voluntary.
+Shift trades shall not result in any additional cost to the City outside of a shift being extended due to overtime reasons such as an extension of the working employee’s shift.
+The City has an obligation to track shift trades that may result in pay differential issues and as required by the Fair Labor Standards Act (FLSA).
+Shift trades for the purposes of this Article shall not include any trades made pursuant to the Holiday Shift Trade in Section 9.3 Article 9 of the Agreement.

-18.2 Personnel must obtain prior written approval from the duty command officer prior to trading shifts.
+18.2 If within reason and time allowed personnel must obtain prior written approval from the duty command officer prior to trading shifts.

 Article 19